Published by Christina Riley. Last Updated on December 5, 2023.

 Anyway, beyond Lake Lure’s claim to Swayze and Grey, the water here is alluring, charming, and worth multiple day trips from Boone.

-More outdoor fun awaits near Lake Lure, as Chimney Rock State Park is nearby, too!
+More outdoor fun awaits near one of the best Boone NC lakes, as Lake Lure is close to Chimney Rock State Park, too!

 Ready for These Day Trips from Boone?